Get on the wait list (Sold out)

 Start Time: TBA

 The Rapha Dirty 130 - the ride everyone is talking about.
 The 2018 ride is capped at 750 riders (increased from 450 last year), departs from the Victory Memorial Gardens, and heads into the northern hills of Wagga Wagga.
-Four picturesque, challenging and unique Dirt Sectors await riders, as well as a jaunt through the rolling Coursing Park hills.
+Picturesque, challenging and unique Dirt Sectors await riders, as well as a jaunt through the rolling Coursing Park hills.
 At the 81km mark riders will hit the infamous Dead Camel Lane (the wildest gravel sector on course).
 Survive the gravel of Dead Camel and you'll get the chance to relax and enjoy a scenic stint surrounded by rural farmland.
 Finally you'll roll through the local university, and lap up the downhill roll on the black stuff all the way back to the craft beer festival (at the finish line).

 - Approximately 130km of challenging rural riding

-- Four ‘Dirt Sectors’, each rated and named
+- Mulitple ‘Dirt Sectors’, each rated and named

 - Fully signed and mapped route